davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM: one node is highlighted as the leader; all others and sending get/set RPCs.

 This seems like a good start.
 One of the best things about this design is how simple it is.
-We can sketch out what the code would look like without taking up very much space.
-The leader might look something like this:
+The leader's logic is basically:

 ```
 leader {